William Campbell Preston Breckinridge: Support of racial equality

-After the Civil War, William Breckinridge renounced the views that had led him to fight for the Confederacy and became an advocate of racial equality.
+After the Civil War, William Breckinridge became an advocate of racial equality.
 The sooner Americans rid themselves of cruel racists in their midst, he said, "the sooner they will realize that their institutions are in no danger, their civilization is not at stake, and that their permanent and practical undisputed sway can not be overturned."
-He opposed literacy tests and other means of black disfranchisement in the hopes that some day, "all races might enjoy a common liberty secured by an imperial law."
+He opposed literacy tests and other means of black disenfranchisement, hoping that someday, "all races might enjoy a common liberty secured by an imperial law."

 As editor of the Observer and Reporter in 1866–1868, he advocated the repeal of the restrictions on Negro testimony.
 Breckinridge and other "New Departure" men believed that admitting blacks to full civil rights, including the right to testify against whites, was a prerequisite for progress.
 Unusually, they proposed to accomplish this through the Democratic Party, which at this time was for white supremacy.

 As an attorney, he represented blacks in court.
 When a Franklin County black man was convicted of murdering a prominent citizen who had led a mob to seize him, Breckinridge fought to obtain a pardon.
 In 1869, Breckinridge ran for state's attorney in Boyle County, and the testimony question was the central issue of his campaign.
-He intended to admit black testimony in all cases and upheld Fayette County as an example that should be followed by the whole state.
+He intended to admit black testimony in all cases and upheld Fayette County as an example that the whole state should follow.

 As a U.S. Representative, Breckinridge had asked the commissioner of labor to retain a black Census Office worker who feared that he would be fired because of race.

 He expressed admiration for both Booker T. Washington and W. E. B. DuBois.
 Comparing Booker T. Washington's Up From Slavery with DuBois' The Souls of Black Folk, he called both books "remarkable contributions" to literature and termed Souls "the most significant and remarkable utterance yet published by a negro."
 He recommended both books and both men to his readers.

 A young black lawyer offered aid to Breckinridge during his 1894 problems, noting that he had helped many "young colored men" in their law careers.
 Breckinridge predicted a better day for race relations: "Barriers will be removed, prejudices will die, class distinctions be obliterated.
 Not at once, not in our day; not without fierce contest; not without heroism and sacrifice, but yet slowly, surely, the day grows stronger; the sun rises higher toward the better noon and the glad twilight."
 Echoing his father, he wrote: "The negro is a man and the race in its essential unity is one race.
 Of one blood were all men made."